NahomT23/Ticket-system/README.md

 ## Dashboard:

 User Dashboard: View and create tickets.
-Admin Dashboard: View all tickets and update their status.
+Admin Dashboard: View all tickets and update or delete their status.
 ## Invitation Code:
 Admins can generate invitation codes to promote other users to admin.